ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/USBDevice/USBHID.md

 [![View code](https://www.mbed.com/embed/?url=<http://mbed.org/users/mbed_official/code/USBDevice/)](http://mbed.org/users/mbed_official/code/USBDevice/file/tip/main.cpp>)

-## Details
+## Example

 You can choose the length of exchanged packets.
-In this example, mbed leds are controlled by four switches.
-When you press a button, there is a message sent containing buttons state.
-According to this message, the mbed will receive back a new message to light on leds.
+In this example, we need one byte to control LEDs and one byte to send the button state.
+When you press a button, a message is sent with button states; the state of each button determines which LEDs will light up on the board:
-We need one byte to control leds and one byte to send buttons state.

 ```
 #include "mbed.h"